-The doctoral qualifying examination is a written examination that is administered by the CCP faculty twice yearly in fall and spring semesters according to the schedule published by the CCP Prelim Coordinator.
+The doctoral qualifying examination is a written examination that is administered by the CCP faculty twice yearly in fall (initials and retakes) and spring semesters (retakes only) according to the schedule published by the CCP Prelim Coordinator.
 Students intending to take the examination must submit their completed Doctoral Qualifying Examination Registration Form to the CCP Prelim Coordinator by the date specified in the current (at the time the student wishes to take prelims) Doctoral Qualifying Examination Policies and Procedures ("Prelim Exam Guide").